skalthoff/Jellify/README.md

 > _Jellify_ requires a connection to a [Jellyfin Media Server](https://jellyfin.org/) server to work.
 [See also](https://jellyfin.org/docs/)

-_Jellify_ is a music app for Jellyfin that showcases the artwork of your library.
-It has a user interface congruent to what _the big guys_ do, and provides algorithmic curation of your music (not that you have to use _Jellify_ that way).
+Showcasing the artwork of your library, it has a user interface congruent to what _the big guys_ do. _Jellify_ also provides algorithmic curation of your music (not that you have to use _Jellify_ that way).
 It's designed to be lightweight, and scale to even the largest of music libraries (...like 100K tracks large).

 ### 😇 Background